RosettaCommons/documentation/development_documentation/Coding-Conventions.md

 * Low-level: [[numeric|namespace-numeric]] (random number generator, [[xyzVector]])
 * Mid-level: core ([[scoring|namespace-core-scoring]], pose, packer) (this is where most of the things we think of as Rosetta functionality are)
 * High-level: protocols ([[movers|Mover]], monte carlo, fully developed code)
-* Higher-level: devel (high-level stuff under development, which will move to protocols as it matures)
+* Higher-level: devel (high-level stuff under development, which will move to protocols as it matures; the use of this library for Rosetta development has been discontinued in favor of the GitHub Pull Request workflow)
 * Highest-level: apps (all executables, thus not really library) (as an aside, applications not in apps/pilot should not inherit from devel)

 ####Naming